szilard/ml-prod/README.md

 Iterate over all the components, learn from the experience of using it in practice (e.g. incorporate ideas from business, add new features to FE, retrain models if performance degrade in time etc.)

+For iterations to be fast, as much of the above should use tools that facilitate automation/reproducibity (e.g. Rstudio+R-markdown/Jupyter notebooks, git, docker etc.)